Black Panther Soundtrack Review

 One of the criticisms raised by a couple of reviewers is that the roster is too American, with only 11 out of 23 artists on the soundtrack coming from Africa.
 My personal opinion, however, is that many of those 11 featured artists by far out-shines their US counterparts.
 Highlights include Johannesburg MC Yugen Blakrok, who in my opinion has one of the best verses on the entire record, and Sjava, another South African native, who sings in Zulu.

-In terms of the lyrical content, much of it is centred around the everyday struggle, institutional racism and the cycle of violence and poverty facing much of impoverished neighbourhoods in the US as well as African nations.
+In terms of the lyrical content, much of it is centered around the everyday struggle; institutional racism; and the cycle of violence and poverty facing much of impoverished neighborhoods in the US as well as African nations.
 Far from getting preachy, however, Kendrick shows off the same introspective side that can be found on his other material, by juxtaposing his own good and bad sides with lines like “I am T’Challa, I am Killmonger”.

 Worth a listen – ok, more than one

 So, is this one of the best movie soundtracks?
 All in all, this soundtrack deserves a listen – and then another one.
 And then maybe add a couple of the songs to the playlist on your phone.
 You can Google some of those African artists and listen to their solo material.
 It’s a good movie and a good soundtrack.
 Don’t let the haters tell you otherwise.

 Total Roadie Tuner score: 4 out of 5 tuners